mrakgr/The-Spiral-Language/readme.md

 But regardless of which way the winds blow, Spiral will support both backends regardless of my attention and personal interest.

-# 3/17/2021

-In the last two weeks, I did a major redesign of the editor support segments.
-Around a thousand lines have been rewritten, and design has been significantly improved.
-Due to not enough time being spent in testing, at this stage I can't vouch that there aren't any bugs remaining, but if they are, I'll have no trouble fixing them.
-That is how I know the current design is good.
-The previous one was too complex, so much that I've opted to just defer whatever bugs I stumbled upon for later.
-No more of that.

-Hopefully, now moving, creating and deleting files in the editor should be completely stable.

-I've changed how records are inferred as well.
-From here on out as a matter of principle, every time the compiler throws up an exception in the console that should be considered a compiler error in need of fixing.
-Please report any that you stumble upon.

 # 2/11/2021

 ```